Pages

 But the people have spoken.
 Or at least a majority of voters have spoken, and said that they want this.
 They didn't get the full program last time, but with so many of the guardrails gone, their chances are better this time.
 So give the people, the true believers, what they want.
 I will have to do what I can to insulate myself, my family, my friends against the worst effects of what I think is coming.
 Fortunately, unlike so many of his ardent supporters, I am not dependent on the kinds of programs that are most likely to disappear if their hero gets his way.
 I think they are in for a rude surprise and I can only hope that it will leave the whole MAGA program discredited in the long run.

 We shall see.
 In that other thing I wrote eight years ago, I ended on the image of an addict having to hit rock bottom before finally swearing off the drug for good.
 That image seems just as apt now.
-So all aboard the Rock Bottom Express!
+We just might get there this time.

 Tuesday, September 19, 2023